DIY Dried Orange, Spice, and Everything Nice Garland

 Set your oven on it’s lowest setting, mine is 175 Degrees F.

-Lay them on a wire rack on a baking sheet, or on a parchment-lined baking sheet.
+Lay your orange slices on a wire rack on a baking sheet, or on a parchment-lined baking sheet.
 My preference is a wire rack because it allows air to circulate all the way around.

-Continue to dry them BUT check every 15 minutes or so because the slices will burn quickly if they start browning.
-Dry them until your slices no longer feel tacky/sticky.
+Continue to dry your citrus slices, BUT check every 15 minutes or so because the slices will burn quickly if they start browning.
+Keep drying the slices until your slices no longer feel tacky/sticky.
 They should be completely dry.

-This process typically takes about 2-3 hours but it all depends on the thickness of your citrus and the moisture level of each kind.
+Overall, this process typically takes about 2-3 hours, but it all depends on the thickness of your citrus and the moisture level of each kind.

 Dry your slices until completely dry.
 They will not feel tacky or sticky when they are done.